curl/curl/docs/TheArtOfHttpScripting.md

  HTTPS).

- A more raw approach is to capture the HTTP traffic on the network with tools such as Wireshark or tcpdump and check what headers that were sent and received by the browser.
+ A more raw approach is to capture the HTTP traffic on the network with tools such as Wireshark or tcpdump and check what headers have been sent and received by the browser.
 (HTTPS forces you to use `SSLKEYLOGFILE` to do that.)